 The Executive Committee of the Asian Studies Conference Japan (ASCJ) invites proposals for panels, roundtables, and individual papers to be presented at the 2021 Asian Studies Conference Japan.
-The conference will be held at Sophia University in Tokyo on Saturday & Sunday, July 3 & 4.
+The conference will be held online on Saturday & Sunday, July 2 & 3.

 Panels are proposed by individual scholars around a common subject.
 A complete panel includes up to five participants (three or four paper presenters and one or more chair/discussants).
 Panel proposals should include a 250-word (maximum) abstract from each participant as well as a 250-word (maximum) statement that explains the session as a whole.
 Only complete panels will be considered for acceptance.

 Roundtables offer an opportunity for participants to discuss a specific theme, issue or significant recent publication.
 A maximum of six active participants is recommended.
 While a roundtable proposal will not be as detailed as a panel proposal, it should explain fully the purpose, themes or issues, and scope of the session.

 Individual papers give scholars an opportunity to participate in the conference even if they are not able to put together a complete panel.
 Papers may be co-authored.
 However, only the names of registered participants will appear on the program.